-During 2019, the Company issued 18,201 thousand flow-through shares at a price of \$0.28 per common share, for gross proceeds of \$5,096 thousand.
-The shares issued require that the Company make certain qualifying expenditures for tax purposes on or before December 31, 2020; the deduction of which flows through to the shareholder.
-Due to the global COVID-19 pandemic, the Government of Canada published draft legislation in December 2020 to extend the expenditure period for incurring qualifying expenditures (to fulfill obligations under flowthrough financing commitments) by one year ("FT Legislation").
-As a result, qualifying expenditures would need to be incurred by December 31, 2021 rather than by December 31, 2020.
+During 2020, the Company issued 5,556 thousand flow-through shares and 2,778 thousand warrants, at a price of \$0.18 per unit, for gross proceeds of \$1,000 thousand.
+Due to the global COVID-19 pandemic, the Government of Canada approved legislation to extend the expenditure period for incurring qualifying expenditures (to fulfill obligations under flowthrough financing commitments) by one year ("FT Legislation").
+As a result, the shares issued require that the Company make certain qualifying expenditures for tax purposes on or before December 31, 2022 (per the FT Legislation); the deduction of which flows through to the shareholder.

-(b) Issuance of finder shares
+(b) Issuance of shares